Women's sports: Female genital protection

 Some sports require female players wear a type of female genital protection.
 The female equivalent of the male jockstrap is the pelvic protector, essentially a jockstrap for females, known colloquially called a "jill" or "jillstrap".

-The Thoren Theory

-The recent increase in female participation in sport and the problems female athletes can encounter has been highlighted in the sport of skiing.
-The "Thoren Theory", is named after USA National Ski champion, Jeannie Thoren, noted for her mantra, "Women are not small men".
-Thoren is also a member of the U.S. Ski & Snowboard Hall of Fame.

 Sex-specific sports injuries

 There are some common sports injuries for which female athletes may be at a higher risk than male athletes.

 Female Athlete Triad (RED-S)

 One area of interest involves studying the female athlete triad, a.k.a.
 "Relative energy deficiency in sport", (RED-S).

 Knee injuries

 Several studies have shown that female athletes are more likely to tear their anterior cruciate ligaments (ACLs) than male athletes.
-According to Dr. William Levine, director of sports medicine at Columbia University and the head physician for its varsity teams, female athletes are four or five times more likely than male athletes to have ACL tears.
+According to William Levine, director of sports medicine at Columbia University and the head physician for its varsity teams, female athletes are four or five times more likely than male athletes to have ACL tears.

 There are several different theories about why women are more prone to this injury, including the "Q theory" which highlights specific differences in male and female anatomy and kinesiology.
 The difference in injury risk may be due to female-specific hormonal changes associated with the menstrual cycle, or due to different skeletal and muscular structures (like a wider pelvis, stronger quadriceps than hamstrings, or more elastic ligaments) that cause women to place more stress on and more easily stretch the ACL than men.